-Remove the power supply and insert the connector end into the socket on the bottom of the PDA housing (See Figure 27 above) and plug the transformer into the power source.
+Remove the power supply and insert the connector end into the socket on the bottom of the PDA housing (See Figure 31 above) and plug the transformer into the power source.
 Standard systems are supplied with a 120V power supply to the primary of the transformer, with an output secondary of 12 VDC.
 The pressure differential switch-gauge is factory set to 7-8 psi.
-The CS strainer operates at a pressure differential slightly less that 1 psi during maximum flow when the strainer screen is clean.
+The CS strainer operates at a pressure differential slightly less than 1 psi during maximum flow when the strainer screen is clean.
 By the time the differential pressure reaches 7-8 psi, the strainer element will be significantly clogged and require immediate removal and cleaning.
-To adjust the pressure differential switch-gauge setting, insert a 1/16" allen wrench and rotate the differential set point contact to the desired location (See Figure 27).
-NOTE: We do not recommend setting the differential switch-gauge higher than 10 PSI.
+To adjust the pressure differential switch-gauge setting, insert a 1/16" allen wrench and rotate the differential set point contact to the desired location (See Figure 31).
+NOTE: It is not recommended to set the differential switch-gauge higher than 10 psi.
 Disabling the alarm or increasing the alarm set point could result in damage to the strainer element and allow debris to pass into the system.

-When the differential set point is reached, both the audible and visual alarms will be triggered and will remain engaged until both the Alarm condition is corrected and the Alarm-Reset button is pressed.
-(If the Alarm-Reset button is pressed but the differential pressure is beyond the set point, the alarms will re-engage immediately).
+When the differential set point is reached, both the audible and visual alarms will be triggered and will remain engaged until both the alarm condition is corrected and the alarm-reset button is pressed (if the alarm-reset button is pressed but the differential pressure is beyond the set point, the alarms will re-engage immediately).
 After the strainer is cleaned and put back in service, the differential pressure should return to 1 psi.